 Manchester Evening News

-Alf Clarke’s friendly rival in the quest for Manchester scoops, Tom Jackson began his career at the Manchester Evening News as a messenger.
+Tom Jackson began his career at the Manchester Evening News as a messenger.
 He worked his way up to reporter and would cover some of the biggest events in 1930s Europe.
 During the Second World War, Jackson served in the Intelligence Corps, where he tracked, and captured Nazi war criminals.
-On returning to Manchester, Jackson began to cover United alongside his general reporting, but as the Busby Babes gathered momentum, he became a full-time sportswriter, scrutinising the impact of youth on the team’s successes and regularly contributing to the United Review.
-Jackson was seen as a ‘master reporter’ by colleagues and a plaque was erected at the MEN offices in tribute.
+On returning to Manchester, Jackson began to cover United alongside his general reporting, but as the Busby Babes gathered momentum, he became a full-time sportswriter, scrutinising the impact of youth on the team’s successes and regularly contributing to United Review.
+Alf Clarke’s friendly rival in the quest for Manchester scoops, Jackson was seen as a ‘master reporter’ by colleagues and a plaque was erected at the MEN offices in tribute.